-Agencies will submit invoices within 180 days of the demobilization of the incident.
-Extensions beyond 180 days for invoice submittal must be presented in writing to the reimbursing agency.
-It should be noted that some categories of expenses may often require subsequent billings outside of the 180-day period, such as: Outstanding Cost Shares, Claims, Aircraft expenses, and Fire cache costs.
+For billing timeframes, refer to Table 11 of the Alaska Statewide Operating Plan.
+It should be noted that some categories of expenses may often require subsequent billings, such as Outstanding Cost Shares, Claims, Aircraft expenses, and Fire cache costs.

-The Alaska Statewide Operating plan includes contact information for written requests for extensions.
-Absent a written extension of time granted by the reimbursing agency, the final itemized bill should be submitted to the reimbursing agency within 180 days of the demobilization of the incident.
-After a final billing has been sent, and if additional costs are identified, a supplemental billing may be issued if agreeable to applicable parties.
+The Alaska Statewide Operating Plan includes contact information for written requests for extensions.
+Absent a written extension of time granted by the reimbursing agency, the final itemized bill should be submitted to the reimbursing agency according to the Table 11 timeline.
+After a final billing has been sent, and if additional costs are identified, a supplemental billing may be issued if agreeable to applicable Parties.

-Each Party to this agreement will strive to provide appropriate parties of an estimate of the amount of reimbursable bills they expect to submit within 90 calendar days in each reimbursable action.
+Each Party to this agreement will strive to provide the appropriate Parties with an estimate of the amount of reimbursable bills they expect to submit by July 1 and November 1 of each calendar year.